TezBaydu/Milestone-Project-1-Band/README.md

 ### Design

-1. The design was initally inspired by an image found on Pixably of a ghettoblaster (or a boombox as was called in Brixton during that era).
-Based on some user stories I've decided to focus on the following pages: Home, Events (Calendar), Our Music, Contact.
+1. The design was initally inspired by an image found on Pixably of a ghettoblaster and once discussed with Graphic Designer (Terry Downs) who sent over images and logo ideasit breathed the initial elements of the project.
+Based on some user stories I've decided to focus on the following pages: Home, Events, Music, Contact.
+2. Pages not developed but potential to add: Merchandise

 ---[update once starting design]---